Bartis1313/csgo/README.md

 * 1.4.9 - Flashlight fixed and added it as a feature.
 Recoded rendering to take ImVec2 instead of vector2D when using imgui.
 Fixed/recoded drawing 3d boxes completely.
 Init localplayer once (and this method probably fixes crashes).
 Gather prediction move data from stack.
 Pass std::span as normal copy, not cref.
 * 1.5.0 - World screen effects added: fog, tone control, draw screen effects.
 * 1.5.1 - Add weather effect.
+* 1.5.2 - Added 1:1 motion blur from source leak.
+Controlling thirdperson should be quite better as now it traces the distance to any objects, just like game originally does.
+Added extra options to it as suggested in: [#41](https://github.com/Bartis1313/csgo/issues/41).
+Added comments for sigs, I can't shortly explain how to use RTTI info in 3 lines, so this is just very basic string ref info.
 </details>

 # Dependencies